7 Best Sydney City Walks (Discover the CBD)

-To help you discover Sydney step by step, we’ve compiled a list of five of the best city walks, perfect for all ages.
+To help you discover Sydney step by step, we’ve compiled a list of seven of the best walks in the city, perfect for all ages and fitness levels.

 If you’re a history enthusiast, don’t miss our guide to Sydney’s oldest buildings, all located in the heart of the city.